nfriedly/DuckDuckGo-GoogleSuggest/readme.md

 [![Build Status](https://travis-ci.org/nfriedly/DuckDuckGo-GoogleSuggest.png?branch=master)](https://travis-ci.org/nfriedly/node-bang-suggest)

-# Todo
+## ⚠️ Deprecated

-* Add some basic tests
+Now that Duck Duck Go offers their own search suggestions, this project is deprecated an no longer maintained or supported.

-# Installation / Server Configuration:
+## Installation / Server Configuration:

 Installing this script is almost as simple as downloading it to a directory and running it.
 You'll need to do two things to get it ready: